California Spider

 The new 250 GT is finally announced as a separate model in December 1958, under the name Ferrari 250 Granturismo Spyder California which can be abbreviated as Ferrari 250 California.
 The term 'cabriolet' is carefully avoided to maintain the sales of the very expensive 250 GT Cabriolet Pinin Farina.
 The word Spyder, with a Y like for the Porsche Spyder, appeals new customers who desire a dual use in road and competition.
 This model will soon be known as Ferrari 250 GT LWB California Spider.

-Built in November 1958, a California Spider was sold for $ 8.8M by RM on January 18, 2014 and passed at the same auction house on August 20, 2016.
-It was sold for $ 10M by Gooding on August 16, 2019, lot 44.
+Built in November 1958, a California Spider was sold for $ 10M by Gooding on August 16, 2019, lot 44.
 It is driven by David Gooding in the video shared by the auction house.

 The 14th and last California Spider of the first production was sold for $ 6M by RM Sotheby's on August 20, 2022, lot 339.
 Its engine is in matching numbers.
 It is accompanied by a color matched red hardtop.